Highland cow plush toy seated next to a moss stitch baby blanket with a soft white border and striped pastel rows on a white quilted bed.

 A fluffy highland cow stuffed animal sits next to a finished moss stitch crochet baby blanket with pastel stripes and white edging on a cozy bed.

-More free baby blanket patterns
+More free crochet baby blanket patterns

 Let’s connect!